arevlo-flow/claude-code-workflows/plugins/arevlo-context/commands/load-context.md

 - If query provided, use Grep to search file content for matches
 - If no query, show all files
 - Display filenames with dates (extracted from filename)

+**If Plans folder:**
+- List files using Glob: `plans/*.md`
+- If query provided, use Grep to search file content for matches
+- If no query, show all files
+- Display filenames (plans are typically named by feature/topic)

 ### 4. Display results
 Show results with: